vk-poonyakanok/thaicda2558/README.md

 ## Contribution
 - Found a typo, wrong text, or missing content?
 Please open an issue or submit a pull request.
 - Suggestions for new features or improvements?
-We’d love to hear them!
+I’d love to hear them!

-- Remarks about the law content?
-Contributions are welcome, but note that this project provides only a viewer — the official source remains the Royal Thai Government Gazette.
+## Disclaimer
+⚠️ This project is **unofficial** and for educational purposes only.
+For official legal interpretation, please consult the **Royal Thai Government Gazette** or a licensed legal professional.

 ---